-Alternative 2 would not eliminate the prohibition on transfer at sea of any CMP species; rather, it would allow transfer at sea of Spanish mackerel caught with gillnet gear only under very specific conditions.
-No other transfer at sea provisions would be affected by this action.
-Because Spanish mackerel is an open access fishery (meaning anyone with a vessel can apply to receive a commercial Spanish Mackerel Permit), Alternative 2 could result in the use of "runner boats" that could take trips back and forth from the lead vessel to the dock with the excess fish if the South Atlantic Council were to allow transfer at sea of Spanish mackerel harvested in excess of the trip limits.
+Preferred Alternative 2 would create a narrow exception to the prohibition on transfer-at-sea of any CMP species by allowing transfer-at-sea of Spanish mackerel caught with gillnet gear only under very specific conditions.
+No other transfer-at-sea provisions would be affected by this action.
+Because Spanish mackerel is an open access fishery (meaning anyone with a vessel can apply to receive a commercial Spanish Mackerel Permit), Preferred Alternative 2 could result in the use of "runner boats" that could take trips back and forth from the lead vessel to the dock with the excess fish if the South Atlantic Council were to allow transfer-at-sea of Spanish mackerel harvested in excess of the trip limits.
 If the use of runner boats or the practice of transferring Spanish mackerel at sea becomes commonplace, the rate of harvest could increase, negating the intended effect of the current trip limit.
 However, it is the South Atlantic Council's intent to allow only one transfer per vessel per day, which may remove the possibility that runner boats could be used repeatedly during one trip.
-Because commercial Spanish mackerel is managed under a 3.87 million lbs ACL, overall harvest would be capped at that level and no biological impacts would be expected, although the ACL could be reached faster if trip limits were exceeded on a regular basis.
-Additionally, the common occurrence of fish houses purchasing only a certain amount of Spanish mackerel at times due to limited demand ('fish houses limits') would reduce the likelihood of vessels taking advantage of the exemption.
+Because commercial Spanish mackerel is managed under a 3.13 million lbs commercial ACL, overall harvest would be capped at that level and no biological impacts would be expected, although the ACL could be reached faster if trip limits were exceeded on a regular basis.
+Additionally, the common occurrence of fish houses purchasing only a certain amount of Spanish mackerel at times due to limited demand ("fish houses limits") would reduce the likelihood of vessels taking advantage of the exemption.